Lorenz Oken: Journal Isis

-In 1816 Oken began publication of his well-known periodical, Isis, eine encyclopädische Zeitschrift, vorzüglich für Naturgeschichte, vergleichende Anatomie und Physiologie.
+In 1816, Oken began publication of his well-known periodical, Isis, eine encyclopädische Zeitschrift, vorzüglich für Naturgeschichte, vergleichende Anatomie und Physiologie.
 In this journal appeared essays and notices on the natural sciences and other subjects of interest; poetry, and even comments on the politics of other German states, were occasionally admitted.
 This led to representations and remonstrances from the governments criticized or impugned, and the court of Weimar called upon Oken either to suppress Isis or resign his professorship.
 He chose the latter alternative.
 The publication of Isis at Weimar was prohibited.
 Oken made arrangements for its issue at Rudolstadt, and this continued uninterruptedly until the year 1848.

-In 1821 Oken promulgated in Isis the first idea of the annual general meetings of the Society of German Natural Scientists and Physicians, which was realized in the following year, when the first meeting was held at Leipzig.
+In 1821, Oken promulgated in Isis the first idea of the annual general meetings of the Society of German Natural Scientists and Physicians, which was realized in the following year, when the first meeting was held at Leipzig.
 The British Association for the Advancement of Science was at the outset avowedly organized after the German or Okenian model.
-In 1828 Oken resumed his original humble duties as privatdocent in the newly established University of Munich, and soon afterwards he was appointed ordinary professor in the same university.
+In 1828, Oken resumed his original humble duties as privatdocent in the newly established Ludwig-Maximilians-Universität München, and soon afterwards he was appointed ordinary professor in the same university.
 In 1832, on the proposal by the Bavarian government to transfer him to a professorship in a provincial university of the state, he resigned his appointments and left the kingdom.
 He was appointed in 1833 to the professorship of natural history in the then recently established University of Zurich.
 There he continued to reside, fulfilling his professional duties and promoting the progress of his favourite sciences, until his death.